 The rate of obesity is rising higher each year and this is mostly due to lifestyle.
 It depends largely upon what people eat and how they eat.
-That is why this post will show you the best diet tips gathered from around the world.
+That is why this post will show you the best diet tips gathered from around the world, we will also show you how certain popular beverages have been helping people to have long-lasting energy while at the same time helping their overall health.

 Use them to keep yourself from adding weight and also use it to avoid any form of cardiovascular disease.